 Regardless of whether a person is underweight or overweight, their weight should stabilize once they implement a strict gluten-free diet.

 However, a person with celiac disease must get help from a nutrition professional to learn how to eat gluten-free and adjust how and how much they eat.

 For example, a person used to overeating to compensate for nutritional deficiencies must learn to eat nutrient-dense, fiber-rich foods that help them feel full and nourish their body.

 An underweight person will need to learn how to eat a balanced diet complete with fruits and vegetables, lean proteins, and gluten-free whole grains, foods which they may have thought made them feel sick in the past.

-Remember, the gluten-free diet isn’t a weight loss diet; it’s a medically necessary diet for people with celiac disease and non-celiac gluten sensitivity.
+Remember, a gluten-free diet isn’t a weight loss diet per se; it’s a medically necessary diet for people with celiac disease and non-celiac gluten sensitivity.

 While many people lose weight after implementing a gluten-free diet, just as many gain weight once they start eating processed gluten-free foods loaded with sugar and fats.
 Remember, sugar is naturally gluten-free, but that doesn’t make it a good-for-you food.

 Please read my article, 5 Dangers Associated with the Gluten-Free Diet, to learn more about following a gluten-free diet safely.

 Many may not realize that a hormone called melatonin is produced in the brain and the gut.
 This is why good gut health is essential for a good night’s sleep.